Jewish Studies

 Coursework for the Major

-The major requires a minimum of 27 credits in Jewish studies and related courses with minimum grades of C. One year of Hebrew or another language with significant Jewish culture production is generally required but the language requirement can be waived under certain circumstances.
-A minimum of 15 credits for the major must be taken at the University of Florida.
+The major requires a minimum of 30 credits in Jewish studies and related courses with minimum grades of C. A minimum of 15 credits for the major must be taken at the University of Florida.

 Required Coursework

-Special topics courses in other departments may be counted toward the major provided they include substantial coverage of material relevant to Jewish studies.
-Individual work (JST 4905), which also fulfills requirements for the major, is also available for independent study and special projects.
-No more than six credits of independent study (JST 4905) will be counted toward the minimum.
-Normally, no more than 12 credits of the minimum may be transfer credit; however, all transfer credits in JST-related courses from UF-approved programs abroad will apply toward the major.
+Approved courses in other departments may be counted toward the major provided they include substantial coverage of material relevant to Jewish studies.
+Students may earn limited class credit in independent study or in honors or other undergraduate research projects.
+Normally, no more than 12 credits of the minimum may be transfer credit.
+However, all transfer credits in JST-related courses from UF-approved programs abroad will apply toward the major.

 Honors